+On Land Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with earth or other non-combustible absorbent material.
 Small spills can be neutralized by carefully covering with soda ash or lime.
 Remove small spills with vermiculite or earth sorbents.
+On Snow & Ice Block entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by dyking with snow or other barrier.
 Remove minor spills with vermiculate or earth sorbents.
 Remove contaminated snow with shovels.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.

-Remove pooled HCl with pumps only after neutralization.
+Remove pooled HCI with pumps only after neutralization.
+Burning is not feasible.
 Minimize damage caused by equipment and excavation.
 Low pressure water flushing can be tried, if feasible.
 On Water HCI readily mixes with water producing a vigorous exothermic reaction.
 Isolate/confine spill by damming or diversion.
 Water flushing can be tried to disperse acid.
 Neutralization with lime or soda ash can also be tried.

-Storage Store in a cool, dry place away from incompatible materials.

-&Transfer Avoid contact with glass, concrete, metals, other acids, oxidizers, reducers, alkalis, combustibles, organics and ceramics.
+Storage &Transfer Store in a cool, dry place away from incompatible materials.
+Avoid contact with glass, concrete, metals, other acids, oxidizers, reducers, alkalis, combustibles, organics and ceramics.
 Disposal Carefully place spilled material into clean dry polyethylene containers.
 Recommended safety apparel in handling includes goggles, face shield, neoprene gloves and acid resistant apron.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 18 - Spill Response - N-7 Emulsifier (Sorbitan Monooleate)
+Appendix 17.0 Spill Response - N-7 Emulsifier (Sorbitan Monooleate)